CreoPhon/consonant_stability_portuguese_creoles/README.md

 with the short group having (slightly) lower mean stability.
 This appears to be the case but – again – so few observations.

-## Duration efects on the segment level
+# Duration effects on the segment level

 Does duration affect the stability values of specific segments or segment classes?